-Tennis Elbow Treatment —
+Osteopathy for Tennis Elbow —

 Harley Street & Highgate London

-Written by Stephen Sacks – Medically reviewed by Stephen Sacks – Last updated May 7, 2024
+Written by Stephen Sacks – Medically reviewed by Stephen Sacks – Last updated December 19, 2025

 Tennis Elbow is one of most common upper limb conditions but is not exclusive to tennis players.
 It is a pain on the lateral elbow, worsened by wrist and finger extension, (such as typing), and gripping activities.